 The Senate on Wednesday approved a draft bill which would introduce a third Value Added Tax rate.
 The 10-percent rate should apply to books, medicine and baby food as of January 2015.
 More

 The world-renowned Chinese writer Yan Lianke arrived in Prague this week to collect the annual Franz Kafka prize.
 The 55-year old writer has become the fourteenth recipient of the international literary award, which is given to authors whose work appeals to readers across different cultures.
 Among the previous winners were Austria’s Elfriede Jelinek and British playwright Harold Pinter, both of whom went on to win the Nobel Prize in literature the same year.
 More

-The lower house on Thursday approved in its first reading a government-proposed bill which would introduce a reduced 10 percent VAT rate on books, baby food and medicines as of January 2015.
+The Senate on Thursday approved a government-proposed bill on the introduction of a third 10 percent VAT rate on books, baby food and medicines as of January 2015.
 The basic VAT rate of 21 percent and the reduced rate of 15 percent will be maintained.
-A final vote on the bill in the lower house is expected in September, after which it will still have to win approval in the Senate and be signed into law by the president.
+The bill still needs to be signed into law by the president.

 The renowned Chinese writer Yan Lianke received the Franz Kafka Prize at a ceremony at the Old Town Hall in Prague on Wednesday.
 The 55-year old author has published several novels and more than ten volumes of short stories.
 He has received China’s two top literary awards but several of his novels were banned from publishing.
 His works have also been translated and honoured abroad.
 The Franz Kafka Prize was established in 2001 and is co-sponsored by the Franz Kafka Society and the city of Prague.